KAZM

-KAZM (780 AM) is a radio station broadcasting a mixed format consisting of news, sports, variety talk, classic rock and oldies music, the Wolfman Jack show, and Coast to Coast AM at night.
-Licensed to Sedona, Arizona, United States.
-The station is currently owned by Tabback Broadcasting Co. and features programming from Fox News Radio, ESPN Radio, and CBS Radio.
-In 2013, KAZM will add NBC Sports Radio to its list of affiliations, and carry the Erik Kuselias show on weekday evenings.
+KAZM 780 AM and 106.5 FM is a full-service radio station in Sedona, Arizona, United States.
+Transition of Ownership to Cutter Grind Broadcasting LLC. was initiated in September 2023 and was owned prior for nearly 50 years by Tabback Broadcasting Co.

 KAZM's skywave signal has been received in Green River, Wyoming, and Salt Lake City, Utah.
 KAZM can be received across most of northern Arizona during the day, and can be heard in Phoenix under the right conditions.

 KAZM is a Class D station broadcasting on the clear-channel frequency of 780 kHz.
-WBBM in Chicago, Illinois is the dominant Class A station on this frequency within the lower 48 states.
+WBBM in Chicago is the dominant Class A station on this frequency within the lower 48 states.
 KNOM in Nome, Alaska is also a Class A station.

 History

 KAZM first signed on the air on November 1, 1974.
 The station throughout the years ran a couple of formats.
 First as MOR and then later adult contemporary from 1984 until the 1990s.
-It would then become its current "brokered" News/Talk/Sports/Classic Rock/Oldies station.
+It would then become a "brokered" News/Talk/Sports/Classic Rock/Oldies station.
+By the end of 2023, KAZM switched to Mellow Mountain Radio which is a full-service format, consisting of local, state, and national news coverage every hour interspersed with songs within the Soft Oldies music genre (focused more specifically on the subgenre of "Yacht Rock").
+KAZM also carries live play-by-play coverage of Arizona-based sports teams, and talk shows such as Coast To Coast AM.